-Our performance against the Customer Service Measure is unacceptably below our targeted levels.
+We also continue to focus on our Customer Service League Table Performance.
+Our performance against this measure is below our targeted levels.
 We have developed a three-year plan which we believe will enable us to deliver leading customer service performance by 2019.
 We have also played a full role in the development of the Single Emergency Number; a sectorwide initiative which will deliver significant benefit to our customers.